Hasan Farhat

-Hasan Nadim Farhat (حسن نديم فرحات; born 21 September 2004) is a Lebanese footballer who plays as a centre-back for club Ahed and the Lebanon national team.
+Hasan Nadim Farhat (حسن نديم فرحات; born 21 September 2004) is a Lebanese footballer who plays as a centre-back for club Jwaya and the Lebanon national team.

 Club career

-Farhat is a youth product of Tadamon Sour and Ahed.
-On 8 November 2021, Farhat joined Lebanese Fourth Division club Fityan Adloun on loan from Ahed for the 2021–21 season.
-He became a starter for Ahed during the 2024–25 Lebanese Premier League, playing 24 games and scoring once.
+Coming through the youth system at Ahed, Farhat established himself as a starter during the 2024–25 Lebanese Premier League.
+In January 2025, he was among the young players highlighted for their performances in Ahed's 2–1 victory over Nejmeh.
+On 25 December, he scored his first goal of the 2025–26 season in a 4–1 victory over Bourj.

+On 30 December 2025, Farhat transferred to Jwaya for the second half of the 2025–26 season.

 International career

 Farhat played for the Lebanon national under-23 team at the 2023 Arab Games and the 2025 WAFF U-23 Championship.
 He took part in the 2026 AFC U-23 Asian Cup qualification, scoring two headers against Thailand and contributing to the team's first-ever qualification for the final tournament.
+He was called up for the final tournament, held in Saudi Arabia in January 2026.

 Farhat was first called up to the Lebanon national team ahead of a friendly match against Oman on 28 May 2025, and made his debut as a second-half substitute.